 There are several ways to solve this

 First, the statute of limitations should be revised to suit the nature of the crime.
 Corruption cases can take a long time to prosecute.
-The Minister of Justice Paola Severino said she is planning to draft a specific law for statutes of limitation.
+The Minister of Justice Paola Severino said342318 she is planning to draft a specific law for statutes of limitation.

-In the meantime, Italy is discussing a new anti-corruption law.
+In the meantime, Italy is discussing a new anti-corruption law343319.
 The latest draft does not mention statutes of limitations specifically, but changes in the penalties for corruption could make a difference.
 The length of time a case can be heard in the courts depends very much on the maximum penalty for the crime.

 If corruption and fraud cases are given the stiff sentences they deserve, the prosecutors will have more time to prove their cases.

 We will post an article on the new law next week.
 Stay posted.